 How does hospice care begin?

 Typically, hospice care starts as soon as a formal request or a ‘referral’ is made by the patient’s doctor.
-Often a Bristol Home Health and Hospice representative will make an effort to visit the patient the day of referral, providing the visit meets the needs and schedule of the patient and family/primary caregiver.
+Often a Bristol Hospice Utah representative will make an effort to visit the patient the day of referral, providing the visit meets the needs and schedule of the patient and family/primary caregiver.
 Usually, hospice care is ready to begin within a day or two of the referral.
 However, in urgent situations, hospice services may begin sooner.

 Will I be the only hospice patient that the hospice staff serves?

-Every hospice patient has access to a hospice volunteer, registered nurse, social worker, home health aide, and chaplain (also known as the interdisciplinary team).
+Every hospice patient has access to a hospice volunteer, registered nurse, social worker, and chaplain (also known as the interdisciplinary team).
 For each patient and family, the interdisciplinary team writes a care plan with the patient/family that is used to make sure the patient and family receive the care they need from the team.
 Typically, full-time registered nurses provide care to about a dozen different families.
 Social workers usually work with about twice the number of patients/families as nurses.
-If needed, home health aides, who provide personal care to the patient, will visit most frequently.
+If needed, aides, who provide personal care to the patient, will visit most frequently.

 All visits, however, are based on the patient and family needs as described in the care plan and the condition of the patient during the course of illness.
 The frequency of volunteers and spiritual care is often dependent upon the family request and the availability of these services.
 Travel requirements and other factors may cause some variation in how many patients each hospice staff serves.